-KPMG LLP served as our independent auditor for the fiscal years ended December 31, 2016 and 2015.
-The following table (in thousands) sets forth the fees paid to KPMG LLP for professional services rendered for 2016 and 2015:
+KPMG LLP served as our independent auditor for the fiscal years ended December 31, 2017 and 2016.
+The following table sets forth the fees paid to KPMG LLP for professional services rendered for 2017 and 2016 (in millions):

-Fiscal 2016 Fiscal 20 15 Audit Fees \$ 2,970 \$ 2 2,505
+Fiscal 2017 Fiscal 2016 Audit Fees \$ 3 \$ 3

-Audit Fees-Audit fees for 2016 and 2015 include fees associated with the integrated audit of our annual Consolidated Financial Statements, reviews of our interim Consolidated Financial Statements and services performed in connection with registration statements and debt offerings, including comfort letters and consents.
+Audit Fees-Audit fees for 2017 and 2016 include fees associated with the integrated audit of our annual Consolidated Financial Statements, reviews of our interim Consolidated Financial Statements and services performed in connection with registration statements and debt offerings, including comfort letters and consents.

-Audit-Related Fees-There were no audit-related fees in 2016 and 2015.
+Audit-Related Fees-There were no audit-related fees in 2017 and 2016.

-Tax Fees-There were no tax fees in 2016 and 2015.
+Tax Fees-There were no tax fees in 2017 and 2016.

-Other Fees-There were no other fees in 2016 and 2015.
+Other Fees-There were no other fees in 2017 and 2016.